ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 In this tutorial, we start working with files containing OCaml source code and compiling them to produce executable binaries.
 However, this is not a detailed tutorial on OCaml compilation, project modularisation, or dependencies management; it only gives a glimpse at those topics.
 The goal is to sketch the bigger picture before extensively presenting topics in order to avoid getting lost in the details.

 In other words, we do breadth-first learning instead of depth-first learning.
-In the previous tutorial most commands were entered in UTop, in this tutorial, the majority of commands should be entered into a terminal.
+In the previous tutorial most commands were entered in UTop.
+In this tutorial, the majority of commands should be entered into a terminal.
 Code examples starting with a dollar sign `$` are intended to be entered in the terminal, while lines starting with a hash sign `#` are intended to be entered in UTop.

-Once you've completed this tutorial, you should be able to create, compile, and execute an OCaml project using Dune.
-You will be able to work with files, make private definitions within modules and know how to install and use opam packages.
+Once you've completed this tutorial, you should be able to create, compile, and execute an OCaml project using Dune, OCaml's build system.
+You will be able to work with files, make private definitions within modules, and know how to install and use opam packages.

 This tutorial is the last part of a two-part series.
 Please ensure you have completed [A Tour of OCaml](/docs/a-tour-of-ocaml) before proceeding onto your first OCaml project.
-You will need to have [installed OCaml](/install).
+You will also need to have [installed OCaml](/install).

 <!--
 Once you've completed this tutorial, you should be able to: